evgenyneu/evgenii.com/app/_posts/blog/2014-02-09-code-duplication-in-unit-tests.md

   * To verify a unit test I need to look at it.
   * Verifying a test by looking at it is far from reliable.

 How do we solve this issue?
 To be honest, I have no solution.
-The best thing I can do is to minimise the risk of missing bugs in unit test.
-I try to make unit test as simple as possible in order to make it easier for my eyes to catch the bugs.
+The best I can do is to make unit test as simple as possible in order to make it easier for my eyes to catch the bugs.

 I am very poor at debugging in my brain.
 That's why I try to make unit test code as explicit as possible.
 In most cases I prefer using simple assertions that compare a variable with expected value.